 According to the University of Maryland, mescaline, peyote’s active compound, is a phenethylamine, which belongs to the same drug class as MDMA and 2C-B. Mescaline’s primary effect works to distort a person’s perception of reality to the point where he or she sees and hears things that aren’t real.
 In effect, a dose as small as .3 to .5 grams can cause hallucinations that last for up to 12 hours.

-Call our toll-free helpline at 800-609-2774 for information on rehab programs that treat peyote addiction.
+Call our toll-free helpline at 800-609-2774 (Who Answers?) for information on rehab programs that treat peyote addiction.

 Is Peyote Addictive? – Considerations